 Almost there: please enter your email below to gain instant access.

-Building an international shipping strategy
+How to build an international shipping strategy

 Where and what you’ll ship

 - Track current demand.
 Check out your shop’s traffic analytics and see which markets or countries are already visiting your online store.
-You can also gauge interest by direct customer requests to sell to their market.
+You can also gauge interest by direct consumer requests to sell to their market.
 Repeat visits or high traffic could show interest in your products or offerings.

-- Consider the main languages of any market for expansion.
+- Consider the languages of any market for expansion.
 Communication is essential when dealing with customers.
 If you’re fluent in a few languages, consider expanding into the countries that speak those languages first.
 If you only speak one language, find other countries or markets where that language is prominent.

 - Building on the points above, are there items that would appeal to the international market(s) you’re looking to ship to?